Cristina Vulpe

 Multi-directional degree of loading of offshore infrastructure

-Consolidation effects on mining and offshore energy infrastructure
+Consolidation effects on mining and offshore infrastructure

 Industrial relevance